Reconstructing patchy helium reionization using the cosmic microwave background and large-scale structure: Helium reionization

 Figure~\ref{fig:combined_tau_gal} depicts the relative contribution from each of the terms in Eq.~\eqref{eq:powespec_cross_tau_gal}.
 Although it appears as if, once again, the H term is far more dominant than the He contribution, it is important to note that at the redshifts relevant to galaxy observations ($z \lesssim 5$) the power in the `H-only' term is coming from the correlation between the matter and galaxy distribution on large scales.
 That is, this signal varies smoothly at late-times and does not contain information on the `patchy' morphology of hydrogen reionization.
 On the other hand, although the helium signal is subdominant in absolute terms, it is actually this signal that causes significant redshift evolution of the $\tau-g$ signal at late times.
-Therefore, the binned SNR and information-matrix analysis performed in this work, that accounts for the tomographic measurement of galaxy distributions, shows that most of the constraining power in the measurement of parameters characterizing helium reionization is sourced by this cross-correlation.
+Furthermore, both the plotted curves represent the \textit{redshift-integrated} contribution of each term to the total cross-correlation signal.
+In contrast, the SNR and information-matrix analyses presented in subsequent sections leverage the \textit{redshift-binned} version of the $\tau-g$ signal.
+In other words, our analysis accounts for the fact that the relative contribution of the `He-only' term is much more prominent depending on the redshift-bin and the scales in consideration.
+Therefore, the binned SNR and information-matrix analysis performed in this work, which accounts for the tomographic measurement of galaxy distributions, shows that most of the constraining power in the measurement of parameters characterizing helium reionization is sourced by this cross-correlation.

 Finally, Fig.~\ref{fig:binned_combined} displays the contributions of the He and H-He cross terms from different redshift bins to the line-of-sight integrated optical depth signal $C_{\ell}^{\tau\tau}$ and the cross-correlated signal $C_{\ell}^{\tau g}$.
 These contributions are computed for 8 equal-width redshift bins between $z = 0.2$ and $z = 5.0$.
 The contribution from each independent bin $[z_{\rm low}, z_{\rm high}]$ calculated by performing the line-of-sight integrations [Eqs.~\eqref{eq:cl_tautauall}~and~\eqref{eq:powespec_cross_tau_gal}] from lower bound $\chi(z_{\rm low})$ to upper bound $\chi(z_{\rm high})$.\footnote{A detailed description of the calculation of the redshift binned power spectra, $C_{\ell, \alpha \alpha}^{\tau \tau}$ and $C_{\ell, \alpha \alpha}^{\tau g}$, can be found in Appendix~\ref{sec:binned_optical_depth}.}